jackbrycesmith/use-legacy.posit.app/README.md

 ## Posit.app

-posit.app is a service where you can create online proposals (sales/business).
+posit.app is an online service where you can create proposals.

 It has the following technical feature highlights:

-- 🏦 💳 Stripe Connect integration; bank transfers (selected regions 🇬🇧 🇦🇺), card payments
+- 🏦 💳 Stripe Connect integration; card payments, or bank transfers 🇬🇧 🇦🇺
 - 🔑 🔐 E2E encryption for proposal content (optional feature)